fiskaltrust/release-notes/portal/portal-sprint-82.md

 #### New interface for editing CashBox templates (All markets)

-We added a new functionality for editing the content of cashbox templates.
-With the newly integrated JSON editor it should be far easier to create, edit and check cashbox templates.
+We added a new functionality for editing the content of CashBox templates.
+With the newly integrated JSON editor it should be far easier to create, edit and check CashBox templates.
 Additionally to these new editing capabilities, the JSON editor highlights JSON errors to make it easier to spot potential issues.

 ![template-code-editor-code-view](images/sprint-82/template-code-editor-code-view.png)